kyclark/tiny_python_projects/book.md

 [('A', '1'), ('A', '2'), ('B', '1'), ('B', '2')]
 ````

-However you chose to represent each card, the `list` of cards should be sorted for number color, shading, and shape.
+However you chose to represent each card, the `list` of cards should be sorted by number color, shading, and shape.
 Consider making a function called `make_deck` that will create the deck and return it sorted properly.
 Then add something like this function to run with `pytest`.
 That is, I chose to use tuples for each card, so I'm checking that the first and last values in the `deck` are my expected tuples:

 ````
 def test_make_deck():